Five Must-Watch Films on Indigenous Cultures

 4. “Covenant of the Salmon People” – KBTC

 “Covenant of the Salmon People features a portrait of the Nez Perce Tribe as they continue to carry out their ancient promise to protect the Chinook salmon.
-The film explores the intertwined fate of the Nimiipuu (Nez Perce), salmon, and the landscape from which both evolved.
-The Nez Perce people are the oldest documented civilization in North America.”
+The film explores the intertwined fate of the Nimiipuu (Nez Perce), salmon, and the landscape from which both evolved.”

 5. The Beautiful Undammed – Wild Hope